Reviewed by Lauren Guilbeault

 Among all of that, there's one thing researchers are more focused on than anything, and that's finding the underlying cause of ADHD.
 Once that is understood, researchers can start delving into a cure or at least a way to more accurately prevent it in the future.

 What Should You Do If You Have ADHD?

 While ADHD in children gets most of the attention, ADHD in adults is a real thing -- even if you've never been diagnosed with it before.
 Whether you have a child showing ADHD symptoms or showing symptoms yourself, a second opinion is always recommended.

 Scheduling an appointment with a doctor, psychologist, or psychiatrist should be the first thing on your list.
-They'll be able to do a thorough evaluation to determine whether or not you might be suffering from ADHD, as well as help you find the right treatment to relieve those symptoms.
+They'll be able to do a thorough evaluation to determine whether or not you might be living with ADHD, as well as help you find the right treatment to relieve those symptoms.

 Of course, we also understand this might not be a feasible option for everyone, and you may be stuck waiting several weeks before seeing the doctor for the evaluation.
 If you need immediate assistance or simply feel alone when dealing with your symptoms, don't be afraid to reach out to anyone in your support group - or anyone nearby for that matter.

-If you're having difficulty deciding whether you might be suffering from ADHD or whether you're just going through a 'little funk,' Mind Diagnostics is here to help.
+If you're having difficulty deciding whether you might be experiencing ADHD or whether you're just going through a 'little funk,' Mind Diagnostics is here to help.
 We created an online ADHD test designed to help you feel a little more comfortable about what to do next.